TSP Contribution Limits

 Elective Deferral Limit: $23,500

-This is the maximum amount you can contribute from your regular pay (basic pay, special pays, and bonuses) to your TSP in 2025.
-The limit applies to the combined total of your Traditional TSP and Roth TSP contributions.
+This is the maximum you can put in from your regular pay — base pay, special pays, and bonuses — into your TSP in 2025.
+This cap applies to the combined total of your Traditional TSP and Roth TSP contributions.
+You don’t get $23,500 for each; it’s $23,500 total between both.

 Military pay and compensation